wercker/java-flight-recorder/README.md

 <br>Compress the output in ZIP format.
 Note that CPU resources are required for the compression, which can negatively impact performance.

 * `dumponexit`
+<br>Dump the current recording data to file if the JVM exits for any reason.

 * `dumponexitpath`
+<br>The filename to save the recording data when the JVM exits.